justuswilhelm/personal-website/blog/2015/11/30/Byte Histrogram in Python 3.md

 Now, we are going to make use of the [`Counter`](https://docs.python.org/3.5/library/collections.html#collections.Counter) class in the `collections` module.
-The `Counter` class allows us to easily count the occurence of individual elements in a iterable object, such as the byte contents of a file.
+The `Counter` class allows us to easily count the occurrence of individual elements in a iterable object, such as the byte contents of a file.
 Let's get going.

 ```python